 - Plant and pipeline services

 - Refining Solutions

 - Specialty Gases & Equipment

 - Health & Safety

-Under the umbrella of our far-reaching Corporate Responsibility (CR) commitment , we have developed an extensive Safety, Health, Environment and Quality (SHEQ) policy to protect the interests of our customers, employees, partners and society at large.
+Under the umbrella of our far-reaching Corporate Responsibility (CR) commitment, we have developed an extensive Health, Safety and Environment (HSE) policy to protect the interests of our customers, employees, partners and society at large.
 This policy covers:

 - Active product stewardship both at Linde and beyond

 - Environmental advocacy